Scan Physical

 1. Right-click the .exe file

-2. Select Properties from the context menu
+2. Select Properties

 3. Under the General tab, look for the Security section

-5. Click Apply, then OK
+5. Click Apply and OK

 Input License Key